brittpinder/ios-reference/swift/initialization/README.md

 var convenientSquare = Polygon(squareWithLength: 4)
 ```
 Convenience initializers are not required, but if you define one it *must* ultimately call a designated initializer within the same class.
+Any class initializer that calls another initializer within the same class is a convenience initializer and *must* be marked with `convenience`.

 <br/>

-### Initializer Delegation for Class Types
+### Designated vs. Convenience Initializers

 To simplify the relationships between designated and convenience initializers, Swift applies the following three rules for delegation calls between initializers: